 Dartmouth is on the quarter system, which they call the D-Plan.
 While students all go to school 3 quarters/year, they don’t all go in the fall, winter, and spring quarters.
 There are times when students attend Dartmouth in the summer quarter instead of one of the other quarters.
 Sophomore summer is a favorite Dartmouth tradition.
 The D-Plan allows for flexibility and creates certain advantages for students.
 For one, it’s easier to attain a competitive internship (because kids aren’t competing only for summer internships.)
 There are more options in study abroad with the D-Plan.
 Students can escape the bitter cold winters or the notoriously messy springs.
 However, some students complain about the D-Plan because friends are missed for their off quarter, especially when it is adjacent to a study abroad quarter.
 Freshman and seniors are required to be on campus fall, winter, and spring.
 The regular workload is 3 classes/quarter.

 Student life revolves around the campus at Dartmouth.
 There are lots of traditions.
-60% of students are Greek.
-This is a huge percentage of students, however fraternities and sororities are very different at Dartmouth and very appealing to this bright and inclusive student body.
+About half of the students participate in Greek life.
+However, fraternities and sororities are varied and diverse at Dartmouth and very appealing to this bright and inclusive student body.
 Rushing doesn’t happen until sophomore year.
-While Greek life is big, students still don’t have to be in a fraternity to totally enjoy the fraternity scene.
+While Greek life is big, students still don’t have to be in a fraternity or sorority to totally enjoy the fraternity scene.
 The college has been clamping down of fraternities in a never-ending battle with students and alums.
 Freshmen are not allowed at Greek parties for the first 6 weeks of college.
 Rushing is sophomore year.
 Only a small percentage of students live in the houses.
-The students don’t eat in the houses.
+The students don’t take their meals in the houses.
 All parties are inclusive, and the entire campus is invited.
-Interestingly, 1% of entering students say that Greek life did not factor positively into their choosing Dartmouth, yet 60% of these same students end up joining.
+Interestingly, 1% of entering students say that Greek life did not factor positively into their choosing Dartmouth, yet 45% of these same students end up joining.
 This means that obviously Greek life at Dartmouth is not the Greek life that the students expected or anticipated but rather something much more appealing.
-There is a great performing arts center, the Hopkins Center, that brings in 40 performances/year.
+There is a great performing arts enter that brings in 40 performances/year.
 The tickets are affordable though sometimes hard for students to obtain.
 The Dartmouth Symphony Orchestra supports a rigorous repertoire.
 It’s one of the top Ivy League student symphonies.
 It’s in a growing phase, and Dartmouth is considering more high school outreach for potential orchestra members.
 Interested students should certainly submit a music supplement.
 There are over 300 other clubs as well.
 The most popular club is the Dartmouth Outing Club.
 Each year 98% of incoming freshmen participate on a DOC Trip before freshman orientation.
 Students are placed in groups of around 8-10, and have an outdoor adventure of their choosing- ranging from serious rafting and rock-climbing to organic farming, and lots of difficulty levels in between.
 The students spend 3 nights in nature and then convene with many other groups at the Dartmouth lodge for the final night.
 This special program is a hallmark of Dartmouth.
 Students bond with their “trippies” and often remain friends for life.

 Freshman and sophomores are guaranteed housing.
 It’s rare that someone who wants housing doesn’t get it.
-100% of freshmen and 85% of all students live on campus all four years.
+100% of freshmen and 85% of all students live on campus.
 Freshman live in freshman dorm clusters with only freshman.
 When upper classman move off campus, they generally move into houses with friends within a block or two of campus.

 Dartmouth is considered to be the Ivy League school that focuses the most on undergraduate teaching.
 It is very special in that the students are not cutthroat competitive and are in fact collaborative.
 Perhaps the isolation promotes such a strong sense of community and love of college.
-Perhaps it is the focus of the admissions office on students who not only demonstrate amazing academic talent but also must pass the “roommate test.”
-Admissions requires a peer recommendation and seeks students who are good members of their community.
+Perhaps it is the focus of the admissions office on students who not only demonstrate amazing academic talent but also seem to understand the Dartmouth community.
+Admissions strongly recommends a peer recommendation and seeks students who are good members of their community.

 Do not hesitate to submit a creative writing supplement or a music supplement.